What Is Autonomy?

 This is the whole basis of the power of the human mind.
 An animal, following a largely pre-programmed set of behaviors, is unable to adapt to new conditions within its own lifetime.
 If the environment changes to become less hospitable, it is doomed.
 If a new opportunity opens up, it won't be able to take advantage of it.
 The thing that has made humans masters of this planet is the enormous survival value that comes from a reprogrammable consciousness.
 To be more philosophically exact, it is the absence of "programming."
 A program is the rote repetition of a pre-established routine.
 The human mind is capable of operating without a pre-established routine by learning from observations and consequences and discovering new principles.
 Autonomy is central to how the human mind works.
 It is what puts the sapiens in homo sapiens.

 Notice that I said autonomy is about discovering new principles and ideas based on observation.
-That’s what autonomy is for and why we developed it.
+That's what autonomy is for and why we developed it.
 A purely subjectivist, emotion-driven mentality would have no need for the concept.
-It is helpful here to remember the word’s Greek roots.
-“Autonomy” come from the Greek words “auto,” which means “self,” and “nomos,” which means “law” or “order.”
-“Autonomy” means self-law or self-order.
+It is helpful here to remember the word's Greek roots.
+"Autonomy" come from the Greek words "auto," which means "self," and "nomos," which means "law" or "order."
+"Autonomy" means self-law or self-order.
 So it is not subjectivism or whim-worship.
-Autonomy does not require self-control in order to limit it.
+We do not require self-control in order to limit our autonomy.
 Autonomy is self-control.

 This is precisely what the religious and nationalist conservatives refuse to admit is possible.
 About five years ago, before the new "nationalist" conservatives has rallied themselves, I had the opportunity to analyze the arguments of one of the people who laid the groundwork for them, a little-known but influential intellectual named Yuval Levin.
 Here was his summary of why individual autonomy is bad.